Marriage

 - Clients' repeated or metaphorical words of distress: "I felt hijacked."

-- Thoughts that trigger intense negative feelings: "She doesn't treat me like number one!"
+- Repetitive or strongly expressed thoughts that trigger intense negative feelings: "She doesn't treat me like number one!"

-- Specific situations that disturb them unusually strongly: "I hate being interrupted!"
+- Specific triggers that disturb them with particular potency, for instance, "I hate being interrupted!"

 Jerry's wife's critical tone of voice could trigger in him a geyser of resentment.
 While no one likes to receive criticism, Jerry's hyper-intense response to feeling unjustly accused stemmed from having been the recipient of unjust accusations from his parents.
 Similarly, Nora's anger surged when she experienced Jerry as not listening to her, again, a sensitivity stemming from family of origin experiences.